 The respondent stated that they were patted down and had to hand over all their belongings.
 In addition, all members of the group were asked to take off their warm clothing (jackets, hats, shoes).
 The backpacks belonging to the group members were searched.
 He described how the police officers destroyed his phone: they put it on the ground and smashed the display with a baton.
-They stole another phone from the group, as well as their backpacks with the food, sleeping bags, warm clothes, power bank, and their money (30€) from the respondent.
+They stole another phone from the group, as well as their backpacks with food, sleeping bags, warm clothes, a power bank, and their money (30€) from the respondent.
 Reportedly, they also destroyed another power bank.

 While waiting at the location of apprehension the respondent was able to recollect his broken phone:

 The respondent was not able to specify the time they waited until a big white car arrived, whose description matches the description of the Croatian prisoner transport van.
 They were asked to get into the vehicle.
-Then they drove for what felt like 3 hours to the respondent.
-They reached the pushback location at about 3am on the 18th of March.
+Then they drove for what felt like three hours to the respondent.
+They reached the pushback location at about 3 am on the 18th of March.
 The respondent cannot remember the name of a nearby village.
-However, he knew that the pushback site was about 15 km away from Velika Kladusa and could point out the direction from which they arrived.
+However, he knew that the pushback site was about 15 km away from Velika Kladuša and could point out the direction from which they arrived.
 A possible location would be Staro Selo Topusko, Croatia, since it’s a frequently used location for pushbacks and matches the direction and distance information given by the respondent.
 The group was asked to leave the vehicle.
 Without retrieving their shoes, backpacks, or other personal belongings, they were asked to walk in an indicated direction.
-After about 3 hours, the group reached Velika Kladuša, precisely the Miral camp, the local refugee camp.
-At the time of taking the testimony, the respondent was still suffering a lot from injuries to his feet (frozen toenail which fell off, large skin lesion on the sole of his foot) due to walking back barefoot.
+After about three hours, the group reached Velika Kladuša, precisely the Miral camp, the local refugee camp.
+At the time of taking the testimony, the respondent was still suffering a lot from injuries to his feet (frozen toenail which fell off, a large skin lesion on the sole of his foot) due to walking back barefoot.